-Deciding between a surgical or non-surgical facelift to improve signs of aging depends on your facial rejuvenation goals.
-Both surgical and non-surgical facelift options have their benefits and disadvantages.
-For example, a non-surgical facelift option using dermal fillers can quickly rejuvenate your face, but you will need touch-up sessions to maintain your results.
+Deciding between a surgical or nonsurgical (liquid) facelift to improve signs of aging depends on your facial rejuvenation goals.
+Both surgical and nonsurgical facelift options have their benefits and disadvantages.
+For example, a nonsurgical facelift option using dermal fillers quickly rejuvenates your face, but you will need touch-up sessions to maintain your results.

-In contrast, a traditional facelift can be a more involved and complicated procedure, but you can enjoy long-lasting results.
-If you want to better understand the advantages of each option, read on!
+In contrast, a traditional facelift is typically a more involved and complicated procedure, but you can enjoy long-lasting results.
+If you want to better understand the difference between a facelift and nonsurgical facelift—and the advantages of each option—read on!

-A non surgical facelift includes several minimally invasive procedures that refresh and reset your face.
+A nonsurgical facelift includes several minimally invasive med spa procedures that refresh and reset your face.
 Because the procedure uses only injectables, it’s often called a liquid facelift.

 Dermal Fillers